-- Use exhaust fans while cooking - When doing laundry, please be sure to open a window and run the booster fan (if included in your laundry center).

-- Close the bathroom door and open a window after baths and showers - Ventilate the home at least once a day by opening a window or door - Open the blinds and drapes throughout the day to allow for air circulation on windows - Move furniture roughly 12-16inches from windows and heaters - Do not block the gap under the main entry door
+- Use exhaust fans while cooking and for a short period afterward - When doing laundry, please be sure to open a window.
+Your unit comes with a booster fan that is controlled by an amp sensor and will run automatically whenever your dryer is turned on.
+It will remain on for 10-15 minutes after the dryer cycle finishes. - Close the bathroom door and open a window after baths and showers - Ventilate the home at least once a day by opening a window or door - Open the blinds and drapes throughout the day to allow for air circulation on windows - Move furniture roughly 12-16inches from windows and heaters - Do not block the gap under the main entry door